How to Install a UK eSIM: Guide for iPhone and Android

 Some providers now offer eSIM transfer capabilities, but it’s not universal.
 If you think you might switch phones during your trip, check your provider’s transfer policy before you buy.

-iPhone models typically support storing 8 or more eSIMs, with two active simultaneously (one physical SIM + one eSIM, or two eSIMs on newer models).
+How many eSIMs can I store on my phone? iPhone models typically support storing 8 or more eSIMs, with two active simultaneously (one physical SIM + one eSIM, or two eSIMs on newer models).
 Samsung Galaxy phones generally support 4-5 stored eSIMs with two active simultaneously.
 Google Pixel phones support 2-4 stored eSIMs with two active.

 The storage limit is rarely an issue for travellers, but if you travel frequently and accumulate eSIM profiles from different trips, you might eventually need to delete old ones to make room for new ones.

+Do I need to configure anything differently for 5G?
 No. If your phone supports 5G and your provider offers 5G connectivity (most do in the UK), the eSIM plan connects to 5G automatically when you’re in a 5G coverage area.
 No additional configuration is needed.

-Buy the plan, scan the QR code, turn on data roaming, and you’re connected to a UK eSIM network.
-That’s it.
-The rest of this guide is for the edge cases — the phones that need manual APN, the QR codes that won’t scan, the plans that don’t activate immediately.
-For 90% of users, the process is exactly as simple as I’ve described.
+For 90% of users, the process is exactly that simple.
+The rest of this guide covers the edge cases — the phones that need manual APN, the QR codes that won’t scan, the plans that don’t activate immediately.

 If you haven’t picked a provider yet, check out the UK eSIM ranking and comparison to see which one fits your travel style.
 Once you’ve got your plan, come back to this guide for the setup steps.

-And if you want to try Roami — with its automatic network switching across EE, Vodafone, O2, and Three, live customer support, and competitive pricing — use code WEB20 for 20% off or start with the free trial.
+And if you want to try Roami — with its automatic network switching across EE, Vodafone, O2, and Three, live customer support, and competitive pricing — use promo code WEB20 for 20% off or start with the free trial.
 The setup follows exactly the same steps outlined here.

 🔗 You might also like